 Gae Aulenti Artemide Pileino Table Lamp

-Materials: White round plastic pivoting base.
-White painted metal adjustable hat style lampshade.
+Materials: White round pivoting plastic base.
+White painted adjustable hat or helmet style aluminium lampshade.
 Bakelite E14 socket.

 Height: 25 cm / 9.84”

 Electricity: 1 bulb E14, 1 x 40 watt maximum.
 110/220 volt.

 Any type of light bulb can be used, but a white/opal/frosted bulb is preferred.

 Designer: Gae Aulenti (1927 – 2012) in 1972.

 Other versions: The Gae Aulenti Artemide Pileino table lamp exists in three versions.
 Named Pileino, Mezzopileo and Pileo.
 They are named after the pileus.
 A Greek hat or a mushroom cap.